3 Effective Methods for Getting Honest Employee Feedback

 Employees need to feel comfortable giving honest feedback and know that there won’t be ramifications if it’s not positive.
 The people on the front lines working with customers have some of the best ideas on how to improve processes and maximize effectiveness.
 But if there’s no trust between the employer and employee, employees will be less likely to share honest feedback.

-Pursuing a mix of in person and anonymous feedback sessions allows employees to share their insights in the way that is most comfortable for them.
+Pursuing a mix of in-person and anonymous feedback sessions allows employees to share their insights in the way that is most comfortable for them.
 To get employees thinking about what feedback they can give, provide examples and explain what happens with all of the feedback.
-By being transparent during the feedback process, employees will be more comfortable sharing their opinions in hopes of improving the business.
+By being transparent during the feedback process, employees will be more comfortable sharing their opinions in the hopes of improving the business.

 In some cases, employees sharing openly and honestly can shine new light on areas not adequately covered during onboarding and training.
 For example, you may find that employees need better enablement on new products and services before they are able to sell them to customers.